 Mike Nicolaidi, Review of Middle Age Spread - Variety, 18 July 1979

-'Let's drink to Shona Laing' (Tribute by Stephen McCurdy) Shona Laing Website.
+'Let's drink to Shona Laing' (Tribute by Stephen McCurdy) (Broken link) Shona Laing Website.
 Accessed 14 September 2010.